opentelekomcloud-docs/modelarts/api-ref/source/calling_apis/authentication.rst

 AK/SK-based Authentication
 --------------------------

-An AK/SK is used to verify the identity of a request sender.
+You can use AK/SK encryption to verify the identity of a request sender.
 In AK/SK-based authentication, a signature needs to be obtained and then added to requests.

 .. note::

-   AK: access key ID, which is a unique identifier used in conjunction with a secret access key to sign requests cryptographically.
+   AK: access key ID, which is a unique identifier used with a secret access key to sign requests cryptographically.

-   SK: secret access key used in conjunction with an AK to sign requests cryptographically.
+   SK: secret access key, which is used in conjunction with an AK to sign requests cryptographically.
 It identifies a request sender and prevents the request from being modified.

-The following uses a demo project to show how to sign a request and use an HTTP client to send an HTTPS request.
+The following demo shows how to sign a request and use an HTTP client to send an HTTPS request.

 Download the demo project at https://github.com/api-gate-way/SdkDemo.